 Parents are responsible for transporting their children to and from the Integrated Preschool Program each day.
 Parents are encouraged to set up car pools with each other.

-Transportation will be provided to Macomber School from home to school and from school to home for students in kindergarten through second grade.
+Transportation will be provided to Macomber School from home to school and from school to home for students in kindergarten.